RenateKarlsen/asl-translator-app/README.md

 The application acts as a "translator" from american words and sentences to sign language.

 ## Description
 When running the program the user will be presented with a Login-page.
 The user is asked to enter their username and sign in.
-When logged in the user will be redirected to a translator-page where they can enter a word or a short sentence they want to translate.
+When logged in, the user will be redirected to a translator-page where they can enter a word or a short sentence they want to translate.
 The user also has a profile-page where their last 10 translations are displayed.
 Here, the user has the option to clear their history of translations, and to log out.

 ## Install